 Brand positioning is not static.
 As your business grows and evolves, competitors and markets shift, you may need to revisit your positioning statement.

 - Conduct periodic brand audits to assess current customer perceptions.
-Identify any gaps from your intended positioning.
+Identify any gaps in your intended positioning.

-- Refresh your positioning analysis every 2-3 years to ensure it resonates and differentiates.
+- Refresh your positioning analysis every 2-3 years to ensure it continues to resonate and differentiate.

-- Be ready to refine your statement to reflect strategy, priorities, or competitive landscape changes.
+- Be ready to refine your statement to reflect changes in strategy, priorities, or the competitive landscape.

 - Test new positioning statements internally and externally before rolling them out.